Welcome to the final part of this Containerisation blog series.

 Below is the final segment of videos that were recorded during a client webinar for a US audience.

-In this episode, my esteemed IBM colleague Dr Frank Lee explores some real-world examples of how IBM, Red Hat and OpenShift are helping customers solve very modern problems and handle very large datasets.
+In this episode, IBM’s Dr Frank Lee explores some real-world examples of how IBM, Red Hat and OpenShift are helping customers solve very modern problems and handle very large datasets.